-Liquidity risk represents the risk that the Scheme may not have the financial ability to meet its contractual obligations.
-The Scheme evaluates its liquidity requirements on an ongoing basis and maintains a substantial investment in cash and cash equivalents to cover the possibility of any member withdrawals.
+Liquidity risk represents the risk that the Scheme may not have sufficient liquid funds to meet its contractual obligations.
+The Scheme evaluates its liquidity requirements on an ongoing basis and maintains a substantial investment in cash and cash equivalents to cover the possibility of Member withdrawals.
 All financial assets at fair value through profit or loss can be realised within 12 months.
 All financial liabilities are payable within 12 months.